firebase/genkit/js/samples/docs-menu-rag/README.md

 genkit start
 ```

-Click on the menuQA flow in the lefthand navigation panel to playground the new flow.
+Click on the `menuQA` flow in the lefthand navigation panel to run the new flow.